 As such, that means pro-life is not just about protecting the unborn and terminally ill, but also about addressing homelessness, unemployment, AIDS, poverty, prejudice, healthcare, social injustice, immigration, repression, war, slavery, genocide, and anything else that relates to life and living.To truly be pro-life seemingly means to affirm all life and seek to improve the condition of all people.
 Click To Tweet

-Historically, the Republican Party has been preferred by the traditional pro-life crowd.
-However, given the preceding holistic, expanded definition of pro-life, it is the Democrats who are more fully addressing the majority of these life issues.
+Historically, one political party in the United States has been preferred by the traditional pro-life crowd.
+However, given the preceding holistic, expanded definition of pro-life, it is the other party who are more fully addressing many of these life issues.

 So, the question remains, are you pro-life?
 I am.